-Select the subject(s) for the programme.
-If the subject for the programme does not already exist enter the details in New Subject below.
-If the programme is split between two or three subjects enter all subjects (see Appendix A attached).
+If the subject for the progr Select the subject(s) for the programme. amme does not already exist enter the details in New Subject below. ne is split between two or three subjects enter all subjects (see Appendix A attached).

 Subject 1

 Subject 2

 Subject 3

 New Subject